-Figure 2.
+Figure 3.
 Source downsampling and PSNR calculation

-The existing interpolation filters for upsampling/downsampling in the reference picture resampling are used as the anchor for test results comparison.
+The existing interpolation filters (luma 8-tap and chroma 4-tap interpolation filters) for upsampling/downsampling in the reference picture resampling are used as the anchor for test results comparison.

 Timeline

+Due to late availability of the RPR support in the VTM software, T2 and T3 milestones are merged into one, and T4 is delayed by 2 days.